bandipuja/snowflake-ai-agent/README.md

 - Agent translates natural language questions into optimized Snowflake SQL
 - Supports MoM and YoY revenue analytics

+## Snowflake Cortex Agent

+This project includes a Snowflake Cortex AI Agent deployed using Snowsight.

+- The agent is backed by a semantic model created in the Snowflake UI
+- Cortex Analyst is attached to enable text-to-SQL
+- The agent queries a retail star schema with ~100k fact rows
+- MoM and YoY revenue analytics are supported

+> Note: Semantic models and agent attachments are managed Snowflake objects
+> and are created via Snowsight UI rather than SQL.

 Right now the agent is **instruction‑only** (it doesn’t yet call tools to run SQL), but it’s a real Cortex Agent object and is a clean foundation for extending with: